 Denver, CO real estate market trends

-As of December 2022, the median sales price of a home was $527,500, down 4.1% from December 2021.
-The median days on market for Denver is 34, up 24 days from 2021.
-Even so, the market is competitive in Denver and homes often get multiple offers.
+While, the median sales price of a home is $605,000, up 15% from 2021, the median days on market for Denver is 34.
+As of March of this year, Denver shows a balanced market, with supply and demand of home sin the area being relatively equal.
+Even so, the market is still competitive in Denver and homes often get multiple offers.

 What affects your property taxes?